 TGA Premier Golf: Bringing the Course to the Kids

 The majority of TGA’s introductory programs are held directly on school campuses, usually right after the final bell rings.
 They use gymnasiums, playgrounds, or school fields to set up their custom-designed, safe golfing stations.
-This creates enormous benefits:
+This creates numerous benefits:

 - Convenience for Parents: There’s no need to battle rush-hour traffic to shuttle kids to a separate location.
 The golf "lesson" becomes a seamless part of their extracurricular schedule.